fidelity/seq2pat/joss/paper.md

 to find sequential patterns that occur frequently in large sequence databases.
 The library supports constraint-based reasoning to specify desired properties over patterns.

-In [@DBLP:conf/aaai/HosseininasabHC19], novel techniques that leverages the multi-valued  decision diagram (MDD)[@DBLP:series/aifta/BergmanCHH16] representation of the database are introduced.
-Specifically, this representation can accommodate multiple item attributes and various constraint types.
+Novel techniques that leverages the multi-valued  decision diagram (MDD) [@DBLP:series/aifta/BergmanCHH16] representation of the database are introduced in [@DBLP:conf/aaai/HosseininasabHC19].
+In particular, this representation can accommodate multiple item attributes and various constraint types.
 The MDD algorithm has already been shown to be competitive with or superior to existing sequential pattern mining algorithms in terms of scalability and efficiency [@DBLP:conf/aaai/HosseininasabHC19].